moorepants/eme185/content/pages/reports.rst

 articulate your understanding of the customer's needs and to share your preliminary research findings, concepts, timeline, budget, and goals.
-This story should convince your instructors and sponsors that you have a clear understanding of the needs, have realistic scope, and are ready to move forward with concept selection, design, and analysis.
+This story should convince your instructors and sponsors that you have a clear understanding of the needs, have a realistic scope, and are ready to move forward with concept selection, design, and analysis.

-This document should be shared with your sponsor(s) for feedback and in addition to being turned into the instructors.
+This document should be shared with your sponsor(s) for feedback in addition to being turned into the instructors.
 Be sure to adjust the content to best fit this combined audience.

 **The main content sections of the report should not exceed 6 pages.**